 Applicants must apply via the online Cal State Apply application.
 For some tips on how to complete the application, visit our Application Tips webpage.

-IMPORTANT: If you are a Returning Student who has completed less than 60 semester units of college credit, please submit the Returning Student Verification eForm to request a special code before accessing the Cal State Apply application.
+IMPORTANT: If you have not attended elsewhere since leaving Cal State LA, and (a) completed less than 60 semester units of college credit, or (b) if you are reapplying after November 30, 2018 Extended to December 15, 2018, please submit the Returning Student Verification eForm to request a special code before accessing the Cal State Apply application.

 The Cal State Apply application requires you to enter all college coursework, including Cal State LA courses, so have your transcripts handy and make sure you have adequate time before the deadline to complete your application.